 - Who else was consulted about the Terms of Reference and Protocol before they were agreed?

-- What time frame will the Inquiry consider?
+- What time frame did the Inquiry consider?

-- Will the Inquiry investigate allegations of UK involvement in torture of detainees in locations outside of Guantanamo Bay?
+- Did the Inquiry investigate allegations of UK involvement in torture of detainees in locations outside of Guantanamo Bay?

-- Will you be looking at the case of Shaker Aamer, the British resident who continues to be held at Guantanamo Bay?
-Will you be lobbying to secure his release?
+- Did you look at the case of Shaker Aamer, the British resident who continues to be held at Guantanamo Bay?

-- How are you involving current and/or former detainees in the Inquiry?
+- How did you involve current and/or former detainees in the Inquiry?

-- Will the Inquiry be looking at military detention operations, including the handover of detainees by the British military to other countries?
+- Did the Inquiry look at military detention operations, including the handover of detainees by the British military to other countries?

-- What about the decisions of Ministers and Senior Officials in Government and the agencies – will the Inquiry consider those?
+- What about the decisions of Ministers and Senior Officials in Government and the Agencies – did the Inquiry consider those?

-- Will the Inquiry Panel be travelling abroad, to Guantanamo Bay or elsewhere, to take evidence from potential witnesses?
+- Did the Inquiry Panel travel abroad, to Guantanamo Bay or elsewhere, to take evidence from potential witnesses?

-- Who will have the final say on what should be made public and what should be kept private?
-What happens if the Inquiry thinks something should be made public but Government objects?
+- Who had the final say on what should be made public and what should be kept private?
+What happened when the Inquiry thought something should be made public but Government objected?